 California issues M1 and M2 licenses to drivers authorized to operate motorcycles.
-Earning the licenses requires completion of a written and driving test.
+Earning the license requires completion of a written and driving test.

 California’s Vehicle Code addresses several laws specific to motorcycles and laws governing other drivers’ actions when motorcyclists are present.

 If you or a loved one suffered injuries in a motorcycle accident, the California motorcycle accident lawyers at the Law Office of Chuck Geerhart are here to help.

 Motorcycle Helmet Laws in California

 California’s Vehicle Code requires motorcyclists to wear a helmet at all times when riding the motorcycle.
 A helmet that complies with this requirement:

 - Fastens to your head while you ride.

 The helmet law applies to passengers riding on motorcycles as well.
 The National Highway Traffic Safety Administration reported that in states without helmet laws, 57% of motorcyclists killed in 2019 were not wearing a helmet.